Tokyo has one of the largest populations in the world but it’s also one of the loneliest cities.

 But it’s not that different than where ever you’re from.
 There are certain things that are OK and not OK to say in public or in your workplace.
 We just happen to have these handy terms to refer to how we act in ingroup/outgroup situations and cool drawings like the one above.

 This doesn’t mean Japanese people are “lying,” but if you cross the line and make a Japanese person feel really uncomfortable, then don’t expect to talk to them again.
 They will ignore you.
 This happens a lot if you speak your mind without taking into consideration the feelings of others and the contextual situation that might offend others around you (eh, especially on Tinder).
 Aka, reading in between the lines.
-Japan is a
+Japan is a high-context culture.